 On 18 September 2017, we published amended RIT-T application guidelines as part of the transitional arrangements under the Australian Energy Market Commission’s (AEMC) replacement expenditure planning arrangements rule change (“repex rule change”).

-The RIT-T application guidelines on this page have been superseded.
+The RIT-T application guidelines and RIT-T instrument on this page have been superseded (see guidelines to make the integrated system plan actionable for the current versions).